hyperknot/open-protector-standard/problems_solutions.md

 We can see that **protectors with the lowest jerk have the highest time-based limits.**

-At this point the two proposals (Jerk vs HIC) are in direct conflict: in real-world protectors, jerk and "time over 20 G" values seem to be inversely correlated.

-This is my biggest problem with the EN draft proposal: I see time-based limits not reflecting real-world pilot injuries.

-Moreover I see how strict HIC limits would actually hurt the adaptation of inflatable airbags.
+*Note: this comparison was only for the "time over 20 G" value, not the full HIC computation.
+It'd be great to calculate the exact values for these 5 harnesses above.*

+So here are my biggest problems with the HIC:

+- We don't know if HIC reflects real world injuries, whereas we know that high jerk does.
+The NASA studies and the pilot reports agree in this.
+- Time-based limits are inversely correlated with jerk.
+I'm afraid HIC is also behaving like this, possibly pushing us in the wrong direction and killing the safest protectors available today: inflatable airbags.

 Of course this is just my view and is only based on a few dozen accident reports, so feel free to question it.

-What is backed by scientific study though is the fact that the most dangerous protectors today have jerk limits way above what the NASA study proposes (1300 vs 8000 G/s.).
+I understand that the accident reports are just "anecdata", but they do correlate with the NASA study.

 **Proposed solution 1**: I'd propose to go lower on jerk limits for now and set up a website to collect as much "back protector incident report" as we can.
 If there were 50 fatalities in Switzerland and France alone in a single year, then I believe there are thousands of cases where a protector makes a difference between hospital and walking away.

 CIVL should set up a very simple to use "back protector incident report" website where pilots can write a few line about their incident outcomes and upload IGC files.
-With IGC files, so we can analyse impact speeds, instead of just trusting pilot anecdotes.
+With IGC files, we can analyse impact speeds, instead of just trusting pilot anecdotes.

-**Proposed solution 2**: Also, an interesting approach would be to make the same harnesses with different protectors, say honeycomb and inflatable airbags and let the market figure out the answer to which one is safer.
+**Proposed solution 2**: Also, an interesting approach would be to make comp harnesses with multiple protectors and let the market figure out the answer to which one is safer.

-For example, if Submarine 2 came out with an option of inflatable airbag + honeycomb protector, within a few season pilots would settle on the one with better real-world protector performance.
+For example, if Submarine 2 came out with an option of inflatable airbag and a honeycomb protector, within a few season pilots would settle on the one with better real-world performance.

-Of course this would require that the available space for a protector allows an inflatable protector to function correctly, for example 15 cm.
+Of course this would require that the available space for a protector allow an inflatable protector to function correctly, for example 15 cm, but jerk limits would take care of that.